gvwilson/thirdbit/fiction/santas/index.md

 ## A Warning

-*You probably think this is a Christmas story because of the santas, but it's not.
+You probably think this is a Christmas story because of the santas, but it's not: it's about right and wrong and figuring out who you are and how when one door opens another closes and vice versa.
-It's about right and wrong and revolution, about true love and the other kinds, and about how by the time you go home it isn't really home any more.*
+There are many footnotes and explosions but only one kiss.

-*There's one kiss and several explosions.
+Oh,
-The footnotes are there to lighten things up, but if you need a someone to hold your hand during the scary bits you're out of luck—I'm just a book, and we don't have hands.*
+and if you need someone to hold your hand during the scary bits you're out of luck—I'm just a book, and we don't have hands.

 </section>